-The Criminal Finances Act 2017 came into effect in September last year.
-But one key aspect of it, unexplained wealth orders (UWO’s) only came into force on January 31 this year.
+The Criminal Finances Act 2017 came into effect in September 2017.
+But one key aspect of it, unexplained wealth orders (UWO’s) only came into force on January 31 2018.

 UWO’s are an attempt by the authorities to tackle the problem of money laundering in the UK.
 We may never know the exact scale of money laundering but estimates put it at around £90 billion a year in the UK.

 UWO’s can be used by the Serious Fraud Office, National Crime Agency, Crown Prosecution Service, Director of Public Prosecutions, HM Revenue and Customs and the Financial Conduct Authority.
 While UWO’s are an understandable move to reduce the amount of money laundered, there are aspect to them which are cause for concern.

 An Unexplained Wealth Order (UWO) is an order of the High Court.
 It places certain requirements on the respondent that must be met within a certain amount of time.
 That amount of time is decided by the court.

 Anyone who is subject to a Unexplained Wealth Order must: